 We understand that student life is busy and schedule conflicts can arise.
-In exchange for requiring attendance, we will drop three attendance grades, no questions asked.
+In exchange for requiring attendance at lectures, we will drop two lecture attendance grades, no questions asked.
 These drops are meant for conflicts that you have control over, such as a vacation or job interviews.

 If you have a required conflict (e.g. an exam in another class), please notify course staff ahead of time and we will excuse your absence.
 If you have a sudden illness or have a sudden death in the family, please refer to the CS 241 absence policy.

-- Projects may be done in teams of up to 3 people; if you want to work on a larger team, ask us first
+- Projects may be done in teams of 2 or 3 people; if you want to work alone or on a larger team, ask us first

 - Your project should be novel to you and your partners.
 We want you to explore new things!

 - Work on your project should take about 3 hours a week for each member of the team